Date of next Branch Meeting: Tue 7 December 20:30

 We should NOT be arranging Branch socials or meet ups in pubs – we will let you know when advice on this changes.

-Campaigning should still be carried out outline.
+Campaigning should still be carried out online.

 We must be careful not to encourage crowds to gather, or any kind of behaviour that would mean that it would be hard for a pub to keep social distancing measures in place.
 We will, where possible, try to educate consumers on how to use pubs safely and in a responsible way when they reopen.